mcity/mcity_data_engine/README.md

   <img alt="Visitors" src="https://visitor-badge.laobi.icu/badge?page_id=mcity.mcity_data_engine"/>
 </p>

 The Mcity Data Engine is an essential tool in the Mcity makerspace for transportation innovators making AI algorithms and seeking actionable data insights through machine learning.
+Details on the Data Engine can be found in the [**Wiki**](https://github.com/mcity/mcity_data_engine/wiki).

 ## Instructions